-- Parsable structure – your technicians should be able to deconstruct the asset labeling convention for meaning.
+- Logical structure: Your technicians should be able to deconstruct the asset labeling convention for meaning.

-Lets have a look at an example:- We have 4 plants in 4 geographical locations around the world.
+Say we have four plants in four geographical locations around the world.
 Each plant has multiple buildings.
-In each building, we have numerous XLA lasers.
+In each building, we have several XLA lasers.

-This tells me this is my XLA laser 001, in building 1 at my US plant.
-Simple!
-This also comes in handy when we want to search the CMMS for old issues on our XLA lasers–we simply type in XLA into the closed work orders search box and we’ll get all the past issues and fixes for XLA lasers.
-Here’s another example:- We have 10 pleasure boats.
-We refer to engine 1 on our boat “The Henley” as:
+This tells us that XLA laser 001 is in building 1 at my US plant.
+This structure also comes in handy when we want to search the CMMS for old issues on our XLA lasers–we simply type in XLA into the closed work orders search box and we’ll get all the past issues and fixes for XLA lasers.

 Empower your maintenance team

 Leverage the cloud to work together, better in the new connected age of maintenance and asset management.